-All of this starts with your website – and it is therefore crucial that your website is equipped with the right tools and functions to help generate leads for your business.
+All of this starts with your website – and it is, therefore, crucial that your website is equipped with the right tools and functions to help generate leads for your business.
 Your website cannot be a one-page, static brochure that offers no way to engage other than “contact us”.
 Your website must have high-quality content, it must include a variety of Calls-to-Action (CTAs), it must have landing pages to drive conversion activity, and it must grow alongside your business.
 Configured correctly, your website can do all the “heavy lifting” for you 24/7 and put your sales team in the best position to turn leads into real sales opportunities.

-That all sounds great, but how do I turn my website from a brochure into lead generating machine?
+That all sounds great, but how do I turn my website from a brochure into a lead generating machine?

 1. High-quality content